ibm-cloud-docs/direct-link/connect-details.md

 # IBM Cloud Direct Link Connect Details

-IBM Cloud Direct Link Connect offers customers the ability to connect to their IBM Cloud deployment through partners that own and operate a facility-based network.
+{{site.data.keyword.cloud}} Direct Link Connect offers customers the ability to connect to their IBM Cloud deployment through partners that own and operate a facility-based network.
 Both IBM and the partner will connect to the customer at Layer 2 and 3 through dual, Layer-2 10G Network-to-Network Interfaces (NNIs).

 Connections are offered at several speeds: